Koxx3/minimo/documents/help_settings_en.md

 Default value : 40 (kilometers)<br>
 <br>
 Usage : Used to compute autonomy.
 Set your regular max distance with one full charge.
-Autonomy is computed following theLG MJ1 discharge curve.<br>
+Autonomy is computed following the LG MJ1 discharge curve.<br>

 ## General